sromku/plaintron/README.md

 # plaintron
-Simplifies day to day overcomplicated workflows
+Simplifies day to day overcomplicated workflows, kids can understand